Camelket/pysec_downloader/README.md

 no tests at the moment.

 ## usage:
-! make sure you have needed permission for the root_path
+Make sure you have needed permission for the root_path!

 ```python
 # instantiate the Downloader and download some 10-Q Filings as XBRL for AAPL